sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 ![run](/images/40-30-appsync-code-2.png)

 {{% notice tip %}}
 If you did not sign out last time you started the application, you are still signed in.
-This is expected as the `AWSMobileClient` library stores the token locally and automatically refresh the token when it expires.
+This is expected as the Amplify` library stores the token locally and automatically refresh the token when it expires.
 {{% /notice %}}

 At this stage, we have hybrid data sources.
 The Landmark list is loaded from the GraphQL API, but the images are still loaded from the local bundle.
 In the next section, we are going to move the images to Amazon S3.